-DeAndre Hopkins and Kyler Murray combine for the highlight of the NFL season
+Hail Murray: Kyler Murray, DeAndre Hopkins teamed up for the best play of the NFL season

-With 11 seconds left and their Cardinals trailing by four, Murray rolled out to his left, avoided a would-be tackler and pivoted to launch a ball 43 yards into the end zone at Arizona’s State Farm Stadium.
-Amid three Buffalo defenders, Hopkins somehow came down with the ball and, a few jubilant moments later, an extremely improbable, 32-30 win.
+He admitted that he “felt really good about it when it left my hand” and that he had no doubts it would reach the end zone.
+Not that he saw the end of the play because he was being forced out of bounds after he released the ball.

+“We were joking about it in the locker room,” Murray told King as he watched a replay for the first time.
+“Like, there were all these white gloves, and everybody just saw two black gloves come out from that pile.
+They were above everybody else’s hands.
+Hop wears like 5X’s [size 5 extra large] so, yeah, crazy.”

-Making the catch all the more impressive was that Hopkins did not outleap everyone else by an enormous amount, but rather used his strong hands, arguably the best in the NFL, to corral the ball and keep it secured as he went to the turf.
+But maybe not surprising.
+Hopkins did not outleap everyone else by an enormous amount, but rather used his strong hands, arguably the best in the NFL, to corral the ball and keep it secured as he went to the turf.
 Among the many striking aspects of the play was a close-up of the wide receiver’s Jordan Brand gloves appearing to best other manufacturers’ apparel.

 “That’s gunna be in a commercial tomorrow,” tweeted Houston Texans wide receiver Kenny Stills, and he was one of many NFL players to react to the play.

-Hopkins “is a monster,” Kansas City Chiefs quarterback Patrick Mahomes declared.
+Hopkins, the subject of a controversial offseason trade by the Texans, “is a monster,” Kansas City Chiefs quarterback Patrick Mahomes declared.
 Cleveland Browns defensive end Myles Garrett was moved to describe the four-time Pro Bowl wide receiver as “dirty,” very much meaning that as a compliment.

 From outside the NFL, LeBron James weighed in with high praise for Hopkins, but perhaps most impressed by the play were the teammates of Hopkins and Murray.
 Fellow wide receiver Christian Kirk called Hopkins “different,” and Arizona linebacker Chandler Jones exclaimed of Murray, “That boy good!”
 Justin Pugh, an offensive guard for Arizona, described both Hopkins and Murray as “special” and shared on Twitter that another offensive lineman “said before that drive if we have time and downs, we have a chance!”
 Pugh added, “We damn sure did!
 Believe!!!!!”

 “Just to get the pass off was incredible,” Cardinals Coach Kliff Kingsbury told reporters after the game.
 “If you watch the play, [Murray] is running and dodging and ducking.
 I didn’t think he would get it off.
 Then to put that kind of incredible loft to give him a chance.
 From my vantage point I couldn’t see much.
 Just the crowd going crazy.”